Metrics that Matter: The New Viewability Standards for Mobile Video

-An expanded set of mobile app metrics
+An expanded set of mobile app metrics for video viewability benchmarks

-The “new” metrics that matter include:
+The top metrics that matter include:

 - Human and viewable rate: Is your ad visible and seen by a human?
 Viewability is fundamental to ad efficacy.
 For video analytics, Moat follows the IAB guidelines to track video viewable impressions, requiring that at least 50% of the pixels of the player must be visible on-screen, and the ad must be playing for at least two continuous seconds.

 Benchmark: While the industry average for human and viewable rate for in-app mobile video is around 50%, InMobi's is often nearly double that at over 90% in some quarters.

 - Audible and visible on complete (AVOC): Often, ads are seen but not heard.
 AVOC is a measurement of the percentage of impressions where the ad was visible and audible on completion and delivered to a human.